La Vendetta (TV series)

 La Vendetta is a Philippine television drama horror crime series broadcast by GMA Network.
 Directed by Gil Tejada Jr. and Lore Reyes, it stars Jennylyn Mercado, Sunshine Dizon and Jean Garcia.
 It premiered on October 29, 2007 on the network's Telebabad line up.
-The series concluded on January 18, 2008 with a total of 60 episodes.
+The series concluded on January 18, 2008, with a total of 60 episodes.

 The series is streaming online on YouTube.

 Premise

 The story focuses on sisters named Amanda, Eloisa and Almira.
-Amanda is the eldest who had her mother died early.
-Her father married another woman with whom he had two more daughters.
+Amanda is the eldest whose mother dies early.
+Her father marries another woman with whom he has two more daughters.
 Sibling rivalry ensues between the sisters when they all vie for their father's attention.
-One night Almira will be killed, an incident that will eventually reveal the killer.
+One night, Almira is killed, an incident that will eventually reveal the killer.